 Help Educate Actors, Musicians and Athletes on Saudi Arabia's Human Rights Abuses

-Saudi leaders should release human rights defenders instead of hiding their abuses behind concerts, sports tournaments & flashy events.
+Saudi leaders should free human rights defenders instead of hide their abuses behind concerts, sports tournaments & flashy events.

 Why does the Saudi government need high-profile stars and lavish events like the Jeddah music festival, fashion week, Formula 1, and MDL Beast?
 It’s part of a very intentional public relations strategy to whitewash their human rights abuses and launder their reputation.